guardian/jr-api-gateway-workshop/TutorialWeek1.md

 1. Go to https://repo-genesis.herokuapp.com/ and create a repo with what will now be referrerd to as `<name of project>`.

-2. Set up the repo locally and make your first commit
+2. Set up the repo locally and make your first commit (if you visit your repo on github there will be instructions on how to do this on the Code tab)

 3. Add a gitignore file to the root (see https://github.com/guardian/jr-api-gateway-workshop/blob/master/.gitignore)